 For an apparel brand, this matters operationally.
 If your complexity spans wholesale plus DTC plus warehouse execution plus production, no single Aptean product covers that whole footprint.
 Bridging two or more Aptean products together creates the same integration burden as running disconnected tools from different vendors, but inside one vendor relationship.

 Uphance was built from the start as one platform where PLM, production, inventory, orders, warehouse execution, payments, and reporting share a single data model.
-That is a different architectural starting point than an acquired portfolio, and it shows up in day-to-day execution.
+That is a different architectural starting point than an acquired portfolio, and it shows up in day-to-day execution: at handoffs (style to BOM to factory PO to receiving), at reconciliation (inventory truth across Shopify, wholesale, and 3PL), at leadership reporting (one number, not pulled from four sources), and at expansion (adding a marketplace or a second warehouse without a six-month integration project).

 If you are specifically evaluating one of the six Aptean products, the comparison page for that product covers the detailed differences.
-The cards below summarize each and link to the full comparison.
+The cards below summarize where each product is genuinely defensible, where it stops being enough, and what most brands end up sourcing outside the product if they choose it.

 Full apparel ERP suite